delvelabs/hammertime/docs/reference.md

 The coroutine used to send a request for a HTTP entry and handle retries.

 Parameters:
-* entry: The HTTP entry for the request.
+* entry: The [HTTP entry](#entry) for the request.
 * heuristics: The heuristics to apply to the request.

+Return the entry of the request with the response, or raise a StopRequest if the request failed, or was rejected.

 **coroutine hammertime.engine.RetryEngine.perform_high_priority(entry, heuristics=None)**